omarbadr20/2-Wheeled-Self-Balancing-Robot/README.md

 # Future Work
  - Wheel Encoders: Add encoders to enable position control and full state feedback ($x, \dot{x}$).
  - Kalman Filter: Replace the Complementary Filter with a Kalman Filter for optimal noise rejection.
- - LQR: Implement a Linear Quadratic Regulator to mathematically optimize the trade-off between error and energy consumption.
+ - LQR: Implement a Linear Quadratic Regulator to optimize the trade-off between error and energy consumption.
  - Embedded Control: Switch to an ESP32 to run algorithms directly on-chip, eliminating USB latency and enabling loop rates >100 Hz.